3cn-ecn/nantralPlatform/docs/docs/dev/learning/index.md

 sidebar_position: 2
 ---

-# Guides
+# Learning

-Some guides about basic stuff on the Nantral Platform project.
+Here are some tutorials and resources on the tool you will be using.

 import DocCardList from '@theme/DocCardList';